 PMU3/457 ORGAN IMPROVISATION — This course aims to develop facility with both modal and tonal organ improvisation applied to a variety of forms and historical styles.
 The fall term explores modal improvisation in canonic variations, free theme + variations and toccata, emphasizing the use of plainchant melodies as source material.
 The winter term explores tonal improvisation, including embellishments of hymns/chorales and counterpoint in a variety of historical styles.
 The formulation of assignments draws on two texts: Lionel Rogg (Geneva Conservatory) “Cours d’improvisation modale ou libre” and Naji Hakim (CNR Boulogne-Billancourt, Royal Academy of Music, London) “Guide pratique d’Improvisation” Structure: Masterclass format & weekly assignments roughly grouped into three repeating units per term: I. Themes (character, melodic structure/contour, harmonization) II.
 Development: (melodic, rhythmic, harmonic, contrapuntal ) III.
 Form: (In this course — free, binary, ternary).

 PMU288 HISTORICAL KEYBOARD IMPROVISATION / CONTINUO — With a view to developing sensitive and confident continuo playing skills and performance practice knowledge, this course aims to provide practical training in the improvisation of figured-bass accompaniments at the harpsichord, as well as literacy with predominant structures, styles, and ornamentation found in the canon of improvisatory repertory (French prélude, Italian/South German toccata, English/Dutch toccata, North German canzona, Spanish motet intavolation with glosas).
 This course was conceived 1. to address the need for a sustainable source of continuo players for Historical Performance ensembles within the Faculty of Music, 2. as a contribution to the Minor in Historical Keyboard, and 3. to respond to student interest in a continuation of TMU105.
 Structure: This course alternates weekly between masterclass (performance and study of prepared repertory) and continuo workshops (group study and performance of figured-bass accompaniments).
-Continuo playing is emphasized in the winter term, and includes collaboration with invited student soloists.
+The course includes regular collaboration with invited student soloists.

 PMU388 HARPSICHORD AND ORGAN — Practical grounding in organ and harpsichord, focusing on essential techniques and performance practices grouped into thirteen units.
 I. Harpsichord: English Late Renaissance; II.
 Organ: North German Pre-Baroque; III.
 Harpsichord: Italian Pre-Baroque; IV.
 Organ: French Classical; V. Harpsichord: French Classical; VI.
 Organ: Bach Trio Sonatas and Free works; VII.
 Harpsichord: Classical; VIII: Organ: German Romantic; IX.
 Organ: Early French Romantic; X: French Symphonic; XI: French Neo-Classical; XII: French 20th century XIII: 20th century British and American.
 Emphasis is placed on developing a versatile technique with a variety of instruments, adaptation from piano as needed, and proficiency with national styles, ornamentation, registration, and console management.
 Structure: Masterclass format.
 Each unit targets the development of a particular combination of repertory, technique, and/or performance-practice skill.
 The curriculum also intends to contribute to developing overall versatility, kinaesthetic awareness, strength, flexibility, coordination, focus, and musicianship.